- Arts & Culture

 - Family Fun

 Southern Indiana is home to several signature events as well as accessible to some of the region's most famous events.
 The Kentucky Derby is run at Churchill Downs.
-This world-renowned venue is 7-9 miles from southern Indiana communities of Jeffersonville, Clarksville, and New Albany.
+This world-renowned venue is about 8 miles from southern Indiana communities of Jeffersonville, Clarksville, and New Albany.
 Explore the region's signature events below and sign up for our newsletter to stay up-to-date on southern Indiana events.

 Thunder Over Louisville